 I mentioned the Angle of Incidence and the Angle of Reflection.
 We all understand that light basically travels in a straight line.
 For all of you hardcore science geeks, I know, light travels in a wave pattern which has curves but the net result is a straight line.

 So the angle at which a beam of light hits a reflective surface is called the Angle of Incidence.
 The Angle of Incidence determines the angle that the light will reflect away from that surface — that’s called the Angle of Reflection.
 The Angle of Reflection will always be the same as the Angle of Incidence.

 All of this means that light is fairly predictable, so as long as you remember this one simple rule of physics.
 You will always be able to keep your camera out of the reflected light when you are photographing people with glasses.

 Hopefully you have already figured out that this little physics tidbit will help you with more than just glasses.
 Pretty much any reflective surface — mirrors, stainless steel, glass, windows — they are all going to reflect light the same way.

 So the solution is to make sure that the angle of the light hitting your subject is different from the angle that you are photographing them at so that the reflected light misses you completely.

 That sounds pretty simple right?
 Actually it is.
 The real challenge comes in the fact that most eyeglasses are not flat surfaces — they are curved — so when you are photographing people with glasses, you will actually have several angles of reflection for every light source.

-So let’s put this into practice and see how we solve the problem, without tricks and without photoshop.
+How do we solve the problem, without tricks and without photoshop?

-Short lighting is when you light the side that is further from the camera.
+Short lighting is when you light the side of the cace that is further from the camera.